junxit/us-congress-bills-116/bill.md

     - **(C)** determine if any gaps in appropriate legislation and regulation exist and how such gaps could be addressed;
     - **(D)** advance Federal privacy reforms that build trust, prevent harm, and maintain United States global leadership in artificial intelligence; and
     - **(E)** conduct regular oversight of artificial intelligence policies in the executive branch within their jurisdiction.
-  - **(3)** *Federal funding* It is the sense of the House of Representatives that Congress should support funding for departments and agencies of the Federal Government interested in adopting programs, including regulatory sandboxes, for the purposes of testing artificial intelligence tools in limited markets.
+  - **(3)** *Federal Funding* It is the sense of the House of Representatives that Congress should support funding for departments and agencies of the Federal Government interested in adopting programs, including regulatory sandboxes, for the purposes of testing artificial intelligence tools in limited markets.